Billboard Year-End: History

 Various listings, such as top radio tunes, popular songs on jukebox, top artists, and best-selling sheet music of the year, had been published for a number of years.
 Best-selling records of the year based on Billboard's Music Popularity Charts was also published for 1942.
 A chart covering the year 1945 based on "Honor Roll of Hits", where the same song by different artists were amalgamated into one, was published.

-In 1946, Billboard started to release its first annual charts, initially called "Annual Music Record Poll", which included records charts where songs by different artists were listed separately.
-In the early years, the annual charts for a particular year were released in January the following year.
+In January 1947, Billboard released its inaugural charts for the year 1946, initially called "Annual Music Record Poll", which included records charts where songs by different artists were listed separately.
+In the early years, the annual charts for a particular year were dated to January the following year.
 Starting in 1952, the release date was moved earlier to December the same year to provide disk jockeys with listings for their end-of-year programming.
-The chart year therefore also shifted, for example, the year of 1952 covered the first week of the year until the December 20 issue.
-Billboard's chart year now runs from the first Billboard "week" of December to the final week of November.
+The chart year therefore also shifted, for example, the year of 1952 covered the first week of the year until the December 20 issue and the charts published dated December 27, while the 1953 year-end charts were dated December 19.
+The published dates have fluctuated, but Billboard's chart year now runs from the first Billboard "week" of December to the final week of November.